Fort Worth Museum of Science and History: 150 Years of Fort Worth

 "150 Years of Fort Worth" traced Fort Worth's development, from its beginning as a frontier outpost, through its youth as a cattle town, to the present day.
 Created by the Fort Worth Museum of Science and History, in cooperation with City Center Development Co., the exhibit was housed in the historic Fire Station No. 1, which was built in 1907.
 Fire Station No. 1 is located in the City Center complex at the northeast corner of Second and Commerce streets.
 This exhibit closed on February 19, 2016.

 Noble Planetarium

 The Noble Planetarium is named for Charlie Mary Noble, an educator, astronomer, and scientist.
 The 80-seat planetarium shows a combination of live and recorded shows, including "Dream to Fly," a show about the history of aviation.
 The newly-renovated Noble Space Gallery hosts a collection of artifacts from the space race, including many that traveled to space.

-Omni Theater, an IMAX Dome

-Since its opening on April 19, 1983, the Omni has earned a reputation as an engaging learning environment.
-More than 10 million guests have journeyed to remote islands of the Pacific, explored deep under the ocean surface, splashed down the mighty Colorado of the Grand Canyon, stampeded across the vast Serengeti, traveled through the galaxy to the craters of Mars, and inched up the treacherous peaks of Mount Everest without ever leaving their Omni seats!

-With an eight-story domed screen and 30-degree stadium seating, the Omni Theater is the largest IMAX dome in the United States west of the Mississippi River.
-The Omni’s 120-foot-wide screen places the audience in the center of the action.
-The theater embodies a revolutionary concept in film presentation, which combines the drama of oversized film, state-of-the-art projection equipment, innovative tilt-domed theater architecture and the most sophisticated production techniques to create unique cinematic experiences.

 Museum School

+For seventy-five years, Museum School™ has introduced children to the wonders of the world around them.
+Founded in 1950, the program was first called the “Frisky and Blossom Club.”
+Today, Museum School™ continues to be a national model for informal science education.